Kamu Grugier-Hill

-Caelan Kamuela “Kamu” Grugier-Hill (born May 16, 1994) is an American football linebacker for the Arizona Cardinals of the National Football League (NFL).
-He played college football for Eastern Illinois, and was drafted by the New England Patriots in the sixth round (208th overall) of the 2016 NFL Draft.
+Caelan Kamuela Grugier-Hill (born May 16, 1994) is an American professional football linebacker.
+He played college football for the Eastern Illinois Panthers, and was selected by the New England Patriots in the sixth round of the 2016 NFL draft.

-High school
+Early life

-Kamu Grugier-Hill attended Kamehameha Schools in Honolulu where he played soccer and football.
+Grugier-Hill attended Kamehameha Schools in Honolulu where he played football.
 Grugier-Hill began playing football in his junior year of high school as a safety and punter.

 College career

 Grugier-Hill played for the Eastern Illinois Panthers football team from 2012 to 2015.
 In his freshman year, he made his first start against UT Martin.
-In both 2014 and 2015, he earned First-team All OVC honors.
+In both 2014 and 2015, he earned First-team All-Ohio Valley Conference honors.
 Grugier-Hill reportedly became the first player ejected in the 2014 college football season when he punched a Minnesota lineman in the groin.

 Professional career

 New England Patriots

-The New England Patriots selected Grugier-Hill in the sixth round (208th overall) of the 2016 NFL Draft.

-On May 5, 2016, the New England Patriots signed Grugier-Hill to a four-year, $2.44 million contract that includes a signing bonus of $100,356.
+The New England Patriots selected Grugier-Hill in the sixth round (208th overall) of the 2016 NFL draft.
+On May 5, 2016, the Patriots signed Grugier-Hill to a four-year, $2.44 million contract that includes a signing bonus of $100,356.
 On September 3, 2016, he was waived by the Patriots as part of final roster cuts.

 Philadelphia Eagles

 On September 4, 2016, the Philadelphia Eagles claimed Grugier-Hill off waivers.
 He recorded his first career tackle and his only tackle of the 2016 season when he brought down Duke Johnson of the Cleveland Browns for a loss of six yards in Week 1 at Lincoln Financial Field.
 Because the tackle came on a fake punt, it was technically the only defensive snap which Grugier-Hill played in his rookie year.

 On November 19, 2017, Grugier-Hill filled in on kickoffs for kicker Jake Elliott after Elliott suffered a concussion against the Dallas Cowboys.
 Grugier-Hill did not attempt a field goal or an extra point as the Eagles went for a two-point conversion after every touchdown.
 The Eagles went on to win the game 37–9.
-Grugier-Hill won his first Super Bowl ring when the Eagles defeated the New England Patriots in Super Bowl LII 41–33.
+Grugier-Hill won his first Super Bowl ring when the Eagles defeated the Patriots in Super Bowl LII 41–33.

 Grugier-Hill recorded his first career interception by picking off a pass from New York Giants quarterback Eli Manning on October 11, 2018.

 Grugier-Hill was placed on injured reserve on December 18, 2019, after being diagnosed with a lower lumbar disc herniation.

 Miami Dolphins

-On March 21, 2020, Grugier-Hill signed a one-year contract with the Miami Dolphins which reunited him with head coach Brian Flores, who had previously been the linebackers coach for the New England Patriots.
+On March 21, 2020, Grugier-Hill signed a one-year contract with the Miami Dolphins which reunited him with head coach Brian Flores, who had previously been the linebackers coach for the Patriots.